For a new version of this article, click this link to Qspirit.net:

 There were arrested for their Christian faith, imprisoned together, and held onto each other in the amphitheater at Carthage shortly before their execution on March 7, 203.

-The above icon of Perpetua and Felicity was painted by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his progressive icons.
-It is one of my personal favorites among his icons because it shows the love between two women in such a beautiful, powerful way.
+The icon of Perpetua and Felicity at the top of this post was painted by Brother Robert Lentz, a Franciscan friar and world-class iconographer known for his progressive icons.
 It is rare to see an icon about the love between women, especially two African women.
 The rich reds and heart-shaped double-halo make it look like a holy Valentine.

 Perpetua and Felicity are still revered both inside and outside the church.
 For example, they are named together in the Roman Canon of the Mass.
 They are often included in lists of gay, lesbian, bisexual and transgender saints because they demonstrate the power of love between two women.
 Their lives are the subject of several recent historical novels, including “Perpetua: A Bride, A Martyr, A Passion” by Amy Peterson and “The Bronze Ladder” by Malcolm Lyon.

 I also recommend the 19th-century painting “The Victory of Faith” by St. George Hare.
-He paints a beautiful romanticized vision of what Perpetua and Felicity might have looked like sleeping together nude in prison.
-Here’s a link to the painting:
+He paints a beautiful romanticized vision of what Perpetua and Felicity might have looked like as an inter-racial couple sleeping together nude in prison.
+Click here to see it at its home in the National Gallery of Victoria, Australia.

 This post is part of the GLBT Saints series at the Jesus in Love Blog.
 Saints and holy people of special interest to gay, lesbian, bisexual and transgender (GLBT) people and our allies are covered on appropriate dates throughout the year.